 Show In Reports allows you to choose whether the new field should be in the Lead Detail reports.

 Hide From Buyer will not show the new field to the Buyer in the Buyer Portal.

 Once all of your fields have been added you can now optionally apply validation to each individual field.

 For example, some fields will be optional where others will be required.

 Making a field required can be accomplished by adding Validation.
-To open the validation page, click on the hyperlink for the label you'd like to add validation to.

 Making a field required is just 1 of many validators CAKE can apply to a field.

 To add validation to a field, click on the label of the field.
 The Validators card will open.

 The most common validation type is making a field required and it is conveniently located at the top of the list.